 Molly is employed at HCC - Plant City Campus and we are thrilled to have her as a volunteer and as our Secretary/Treasurer on the board.

 Louise Sutherland-Hoyt, LMHC, CCMHC, MAC

 Louise is our Project Corregidor Program Director and facilitates our Forever A Warrior seminar.
 A United States Army Veteran, Licensed Mental Health Counselor and Certified Life Coach, Louise Sutherland-Hoyt provides powerful and insightful coaching strategies, workshops, and seminars for individuals and groups, Gold Star Families, Veterans with Post-Traumatic Stress, and Survivors of Military Suicide.
 Louise is well-known for the passion and enthusiasm she brings to all endeavors.
 She also is a polished public speaker.

-Tom Campbell is our Volunteer Coordinator.
+Tom Campbell is our FAVE Boating Coordinator.
 Tom is a 28 year veteran of The US Navy Seabees and Army Corp. of Engineers.
-Tom’s experience as both a military recruiter and instructor lends itself to the vital role of finding the volunteers we need to make our programs work.
+Tom’s experience as both a military recruiter and instructor lends itself to the vital role of finding the volunteers we need to make our boating programs work.
 Tom is also a kayak fishing guide and business owner of Can Do Kayak Adventures.

 Tom graciously donates his time and talent as a guide to any of the MWP guests that requests his services.
 Tom also serves as first-mate for our boating trips in the FAVE Boating program.

 Tammy has many years experience as the owner of a B&B, an Event and Wedding Planning Company and 9 retail stores.

 For 18 years she volunteered her time as an EMT, VP, Board Member and Event Coordinator for the Simsbury Volunteer Ambulance Association.